(651) 699-6886 firstname.lastname@example.org

 Marc Anderson (percussion) Over his 35 year career Marc Anderson has earned an international reputation as a world class percussionist, stalwart sideman, composer, record producer, music educator, cultural anthropologist, zen priest and the founder of M2, an organization that offers mindfulness training in schools, the workplace and in the community at large.
 He has performed with hundreds of great artists in venues ranging from the Central Conservatory of Music in Beijing to the stage of A Prairie Home Companion.
 Marc has appeared on more than 250 recordings and has produced a number of records, including his two solo recordings, Time Fish and Ruby.
 In support of his work, Marc has received grants fellowships and commissions from The Minnesota State Arts Board, The McKnight Foundation, The West Bank School of Music, The American Composers Forum, The Trust For meditation, The McNeely Foundation and The Jerome Foundation.

 Carol Tomer came to Pilgrim in 1999, after serving as a pastor in far-flung places, including the Cascade mountains in the upper left hand corner of the U.S., Seattle, Pennsylvania, and Stockholm, Sweden.
 While serving as pastor of Holden Village, a retreat center in those northwest mountains, known for being a creative liturgy “laboratory” committed to daily community worship, she was able to bring her concern for those who live prophetically, yet with some sense of exile, at the edge of Christian tradition, a concern that was nurtured in part during study at Harvard Divinity School.
 Her interest in the rich contributions of the Celtic Christian past and present was fed by time in Scotland and England in 1995, researching and experiencing alternative worshipping communities, including the Iona Community.
-More recently, she has led Pilgrim Pilgrimage groups to Iona in 2008 and 2011.
-In addition to the Celtic Service, she has brought her interest and experience with things Nordic, enriched also by a Nordic sabbatical, to the development of Nordic Contemplative Evening Prayer, which has been offered monthly on Sunday nights at Pilgrim since September, 2004.
+More recently, she has led Pilgrim pilgrimage groups to Iona in 2008, 2011 and 2013.
+In addition to this Celtic Service, she has brought her interest and experience with things Nordic, enriched along the way by a Nordic sabbatical, to the development of Nordic Contemplative Evening Prayer, which has been offered monthly on Sunday nights at Pilgrim since September, 2004.